Liwan, Guangzhou: Transport

-Liwan district has a well-developed transport network which enables it to reap benefits as an important place for business.
-There is a developed traffic network connecting with the railway station and Guangzhou Baiyun International Airport in the north.
+Liwan district has a well-developed transport network connecting with the railway station and Guangzhou Baiyun International Airport in the north.
 Renmin Bridge and Zhujiang Tunnel link the banks of the Pearl River in the southern part of Liwan.
 Zhujiang Bridge, which connects Nanhai and Foshan, links the east and west together in Liwan's west.
 Guangzhou South Railway Cargo Station of Jingguang Railway and Xinfeng Terminal are in Liwan's southwest.
 No. 107 State Highway and Guang-Fo Highway connecting with Guang-Shen Highway are through to Hong Kong.
 Line 1 of Guangzhou Metro and Inner overhead road pass through the District.

 Metro

-Liwan is currently service by four metro lines operated by Guangzhou Metro:
+Liwan is currently serviced by seven metro lines operated by Guangzhou Metro: